 When we booked our honeymoon, St Barts was the destination in my mind.
-Disney World and Saint Martin we great and all but I really couldn’t wait to get on the island that is allegedly littered with celebrities, taking in all of the luxury St. Barts has to offer.
+Disney World and Saint Martin were great, don’t get me wrong, but I couldn’t wait to get on the island that is littered with celebrities and take in all of the pure luxury it had to offer.

-I could see the difference between Saint Martin and St. Barts immediately when we stepped off of the 45 minute ferry we took between the two islands.
-Instead of having to deal with renting a car, the hotel we were staying at arranged transport for us.
-And despite being later than our estimated arrival time, there was still a shiny white van waiting to swoop us up when we got there.
-This wasn’t your standard carpool minivan either; it was all tan seats, A/C blasting, and a cooler of Evian water waiting for us.
-It was let us help you with your bags and closing your door and is it too cool in here?
+When we stepped off of the ferry we took between the two islands, the difference between Saint Martin and St. Barts was obvious.
+Instead of having to rent a car like we did in Saint Martin, our hotel had already arranged transport for us.
+A shiny white van was waiting to swoop us up when we got there.
+This wasn’t your standard carpool minivan either; it was all tan seats, A/C blasting, and a cooler of Evian water sitting there, perspiring, waiting for us to crack a bottle open.
+It was let us help you with your bags and is it too cool in here?
 Too hot?

-Honestly it was so nice, looking back I’m shocked they didn’t have something more outrageous for us, like flavored oxygen tanks to make breathing more pleasurable… (which, if they did, I would have opted for pineapple flavor).
+Honestly it was so nice (and yes, I realize I am still talking about a minivan), looking back, I’m shocked they didn’t have something more outrageous for us; like flavored oxygen tanks to make breathing more pleasurable. (which… if they did, I would have opted for pineapple flavor, obviously).

-We arrived at Hotel Christopher after a somewhat fairytale-esque drive across the island, with everything being bright and pristine and smaller than what we’re used to in the states.
-Naturally the staff greeted us with welcome cocktails and we were directed towards a changing room, where we got in our bathing suits to enjoy the pool while we waited for our room to be ready.
+We arrived at Hotel Christopher after a fairytale-esque drive across the island, with everything all bright and pristine and smaller than what we’re used to in the states.
+Naturally the staff greeted us with welcome cocktails and directed us towards a changing room, where we got in our bathing suits to enjoy the pool while we waited for our room to be ready.

 We dipped in and out of the pool, alternating between reading, chatting, and huge iguana sightings.
-At some point we spilt a yummy lunch of freshly baked bread, the creamiest burrata, truffle ham, kalamata tapenade, and artichoke hearts.
+At some point we spilt a délicieuse lunch of freshly baked bread, creamy burrata, truffle ham, kalamata tapenade, and artichoke hearts.
+Drooooool worthy.

-We spent the afternoon exploring different beaches around the island.
-Some highlights were the baby goats we spotted on one beach and our picnic lunch.
-The water was so incredible; clear, blue, and warm.
-Perfect for hours of swimming and long walks on the beach.
-Hehe 🙂
+Instead we ordered iced cappuccinos and grilled ham & cheeses (because why not?) and spent the afternoon exploring different beaches around the island.
+Highlights included: baby goats we spotted; our picnic lunch; and the incredible clear, blue, and warm ocean – which was perfect for hours of swimming and long walks on the beach. 🙂

 On our final full day there, Mike wanted to go surfing.
-We packed up the rental car with beach towels and an umbrella the hotel generously provided and set off to find a broad to rent.
+We packed up the rental car with hotel-provided beach towels and an umbrella (luxury!) and set off to find a broad to rent.
 We ended up at St. Jeans for the entire day.
-Mike was able to surf while I lounged on the beach, reading, eating snacks and WATCHING PLANES TAKE OFF AND LAND.
+Mike was able to surf while I lounged on the beach; reading, snacking, and WATCHING PLANES TAKE OFF AND LAND.

 As the afternoon was winding down, we went for one last swim to a platform you could sit on in the middle of the deeper part of the sea.
 We ended up meeting another vacationing couple.
 After chatting for a while, we exchanged numbers and agreed to meet up for a drink later.

-Bonito was an open restaurant, up on a hill that overlooked the harbor.
+Bonito is an open restaurant up on a hill that overlooked the harbor.
 The food was very French (read: very good, very small portions, and very expensive).
-It was a lovely last meal, the fancy atmosphere fitting the occasion.
+It was a lovely last mea.
+The fancy atmosphere fitting the occasion.